You really caught me off guard.

 Be prepared to be exhausted from walking.

-Rruga Perivolo, the road that leads to the beach, will be the cardio you never asked for.
+Rruga e Kampit, the road that leads to the beach, will be the cardio you never asked for.

 Dhërmi is basically one giant hill with vacation houses, bed and breakfasts, and tiny hotels.
-It has one main road called Rruga Perivolo, which starts at the top on the main highway, SH8, and goes all the way down to the beach.
+It has one main road called Rruga e Kampit, which starts at the top on the main highway, SH8, and goes all the way down to the beach.
+Rruga e Kampit (Camp Road) is not listed on Google maps, and only about three or four of the hotels list it as part of their address while the other accommodations simply don’t list an address at all.
+But here it is on the map:

-If you stay in an Airbnb or use Booking.com where you can find affordable seaside accommodations like I did, you will most likely be closer to the top of the road.
+If you stay in an accommodation that is not more than $30 USD a night like I did, you will most likely be closer to the top of the road, which is where you see Rruga Perivolo meet Rrruga e Kampit.
 And I am warning you now, the beach is about a 20 minute walk.That’s not necessarily a bad thing if you don’t want to spend more than $30 a night.
-You will read people saying that it is 10 or 15 minute walk, but they are lying.
-That, or they are paying more money to stay closer to the beach.

-But be warned that the Rruga Perivolo road to the beach is STEEP!
-It will really test your endurance, especially if you have had a few beers or laid out lazily in the sun for hours.
-It will leave you gasping for air and your thighs will be in pain.
+But be warned that the Rruga e Kampit road to the beach is STEEP!
+It will really test your endurance and your thighs will be in pain, especially if you have had a few beers or laid out lazily in the sun for hours.

 If you check out my video below around the 45 second mark, you will see how out of breath I was!